 The minor difference between them in culinary usages is that you can eat a fresh onion raw and make pickles from them only.
 But if you want to dry rub meat, onion powder is way better than raw ones, making them suitable to go along with other ingredients to increase oniony flavor.

 As fresh onion contains 89% of water, its shelf life is shorter than onion powder.
 Why?
 Because the dehydration process for making onion powder has removed all the water content in fresh onions, making them less moisture and reducing the bacteria growth.

-With proper storage, fresh onions can only last for a maximum of 6 weeks at room temperature or up to 2 months in the fridge.
+While whole and cut onions have numerous preservation approaches, they can only last for a maximum of 6 weeks at room temperature or up to 2 months in the fridge.
 But onion powder can be safe for up to 4 years, in sealed jars and away from direct heat or sunlight.